 - Police check

-Our programs in Costa Rica are mainly based in Santa Barbara de Heredia which is approximately 40 minutes outside the centre of San Jose.
+This wonderful program in Costa Rica is based in Santa Barbara de Heredia, approximately 40 minutes outside the centre of San Jose.
 Santa Bárbara is the name of the fourth canton in the province of Heredia in Costa Rica and is located around four miles northeast of the city of Alajuela and six miles (10 km) northwest of the city of Heredia.
 Many of the locals make their living from agriculture, including coffee plantations and herb farms.
 There are also several Spanish language schools in the area.
 Life here is peaceful, as most tourists tend to flock to the more populous capital of San Jose.
-However, if you’re looking for a relaxing way to enjoy everything that Costa Rica has to offer, Santa Barbara de Heredia won’t disappoint.
+If you’re looking for a relaxing way to enjoy everything that Costa Rica has to offer, Santa Barbara de Heredia won’t disappoint.

 Start Dates & Duration